 Introduction

-Factors that Affect the Cost of Demolishing a House
+Factors that Affect the Cost to Demolish a House

 Average House Demolition Cost